Climbing Wall Instructor

 Throughout the summer you’ll teach skills associated with climbing, including knot tying, movement skills, bouldering, risk management, and problem solving, to a wide range of ages and skill levels.
 We provide all the supplies and gear you’ll need for climbing.

-We also have Rock Climbing Instructor positions in our Outdoor Adventure activities, which lead single and multi day trips off-property on real rock faces.
+We also have Rock Climbing Instructor positions in our Outdoor Adventure activities, which lead single and multi day trips off-property on real rock faces in Western North Carolina, and the wider Southeast region.
 If this interests you, you can read more here.

 What’s a Typical Day Like For This Position?